Dudssource/dd-jack-compiler/readme.md

 		JackCompiler myProg/
 ```

-The program will generate an analysis XML file on the path `vm\testdata\FileName.xml` or `vm\testdata\jackFile.xml` in case of a folder.
+For every jack file, the program will generate a VM file on the same path `vm\testdata\FileName.vm`.

 ## Screenshot